• +44 7391 388154

 Dr Catherine Dille

-The enduring appeal of Jane Austen’s novels crosses boundaries of gender, generation and nationality, as evidenced by book sales, the proliferation of films, spin-offs and Jane Austen societies worldwide.
+The enduring appeal of Jane Austen’s novels crosses boundaries of gender, generation and culture, as evidenced by book sales, the proliferation of films, spin-offs and Jane Austen societies worldwide.
 Austen is both the darling of the book club and the subject of serious academic study but the exact nature of her power as a writer resists easy explanation.
 As Virginia Woolf observed, ‘of all great writers she is the most difficult to catch in the act of greatness’.
 This course invites students to explore in depth aspects of Austen’s narrative technique and themes in the process of becoming critically perceptive readers of her work.

 Beyond the text and its interpretations, this course aims to situate Austen’s novels in the material realities of her time.
 We will consider how the conventions of the printing house shaped the production of Austen’s books and examine evidence from her surviving manuscripts now accessible in electronic form, including those held at the Bodleian Library in Oxford.
 An awareness of bibliography and the physical transmission of texts can also help us recapture the reading experience of Austen’s contemporaries.
 Placing the novels in the context of Britain as the nexus of a growing trade empire likewise illuminates the significance of consumer practice and the economy of social exchange evident throughout Austen’s work.